ps-tuebingen/decomposition-diversity/Formalization/README.md

 }.
 ```

-A program is a `skeleton`, together with bodies for all signatures contained in the `skeleton`.
+A program is a `skeleton`, together with bodies for all signatures contained in the `skeleton`, and certain wellformedness conditions
+(see `Results.v` for the role of these conditions).

 ### Typechecker.v